mohaa-moddb/mefy-extgametypes/README.md

     freeze the entire attacking team or successfully defend their objectives for the entire duration of the round.

+- Freeze-Tag-CTF* (for all Allied Assault and Spearhead maps) This is a Capture-The-Flag game with Freeze-Tag type respawning.
+    Each team must capture the flag the most times to win the round.
+    While both flags are at their own bases, Freeze Tag respawning will be active.
+Once a flag is removed from its base by the opposing team, then full respawning will be enabled until it is returned back.
+If a team is killed while in Freeze-Tag respawning mode, then the other team will have several free seconds to advance before the killed team will respawn.

+- Freeze-Tag-TOW* (for all Spearhead and Breakthrough TOW maps) This is a Tug-of-War game with Freeze-Tag type respawning.
+Each team must complete its objectives to win the match like a regular Tug-of-War game.
+When an objective is captured, both teams will be automatically melted.
+If a team is killed, then the other team will have several free seconds to advance towards their objectives before the killed team respawns.
+Once a team's base has been destroyed they will lose the game if all their players are killed.

-- Voodoo-Dolls* (for Stalingrad only)
+- Demolition* (for all Allied Assault maps)
-    Each team has a doll with a bomb attached to its chest that they must defend from the other team.
-The team that finds and destroys the opponent's voodoo doll while also successfully defending their own voodoo doll wins the round.
-If time runs out, the team with most kills wins the round.
-The dolls appear in random locations each round.
+    This is similar to an objective game except both teams have a base to defend.
+The team that finds and destroys the opponent's base while also successfully defending their own base wins the round.

+- Freeze-Tag-Demolition* (for all Allied Assault maps) This is Demolition mode with Freeze-Tag-Respawning.
+Kill the enemy team or destroy their base to win the round.

 The rules of each gametype can be customized by setting cvars- see below for instructions.
 The mod is also designed to allow modders to easily set up the